-Curriculum students have completed their work, with K-12 modules posted to Teach the Earth at SERC and C3 Teachers.
-I’ll link these soon.
+1) Curriculum students have completed their work, with K-12 modules posted to Teach the Earth at SERC and C3 Teachers.
+Topics and grade level include:

 I sent out a call to hire U Maine undergrad student part-time to assist with the curriculum development component of the project.
 Qualifications include coursework in environmental change and/or K-12 education, and full-time enrollment for fall semester.
 Work can start mid-July and be done remotely.
 See the full job ad here.

 Summer fieldwork student Jack Ferrara has led a manuscript submission to Wetlands on his capstone project!